-First-Time Visitor Guide to Pittsburgh
+First-Time Guide to Pittsburgh

 Getting Around

-- •Inclines: Duquesne and Monongahela inclines offer stunning city views. $2.75 one-way
+- •Inclines: Duquesne and Monongahela inclines offer stunning city views.

-- •Rideshare: Uber and Lyft are widely available throughout the city
+- •Rideshare: Uber and Lyft are widely available throughout the city.

-- •Parking: Downtown parking available in garages ($12-20/day) and metered street parking ($1/hour)
+- •Parking: Downtown garages and metered street parking — see our parking guide for details.

 Must-See Attractions